samuelyoo/samuelyoo/readme.md

 ## Hi there, I'm Samuel Yoo - [Kuro Sammy]

 - I’m currently working as a Fullstack Developer.
-- I’m always studying new languages!! (working on JAVA and Python)
+- I’m always studying new languages!! (working on JAVA, Python, and PHP)
 - I’m open for collaborating.
 - 2020 Goals: Build web-dev courses for kids!
 - Yes, my dog name is Kuro :)